zcrayman/tut-rest/README.md

 There are three stages to modelling your RESTful Service domain, they are:

-* Designing your Resources
+* Designing your Resources - What resources you need to expose to the outside world
-* Designing your URIs
+* Designing your URIs - How your resources will be publicly addressed
-* Adding the verbs
+* Adding the verbs - what operations can you perform on your RESTfully exposed resources

 ### Designing your Resources